ken011001/nyc_coronavirus_data/README.md

 # Coronavirus Cases in the US

+By using publically available datasets, I am visualizing the spead of the Coronavirus in New York City by Zip code level and  the spread in the United States by County and State Level.
+Rough estimations of the exponential growth rate of the positive cases and the days to be doubled is included in **US Coronavirus Cases Line Chart - State Level**.
+The graphs in the repository are planned to be updated daily depending on the update schedule of the sources of data.

 ### [NYC Coronavirus Cases Historical Map - ZIP Code Level](https://htmlpreview.github.io/?https://github.com/ken011001/nyc_coronavirus_data/blob/master/NYC_Coronavirus_Cases_ZIP.html)
 ###### Source of Data: *NYC Department of Health and Mental Hygiene (DOHMH)[ https://github.com/nychealth/coronavirus-data](https://github.com/nychealth/coronavirus-data)*